plippe/blog/_posts/2018-07-01-exercism-continuous-deployment.md

 ---
-layout: post
-title: Exercism continuous deployment

 tags: ["exercism", "continuous deployment"]
 ---

 [Exercism](https://exercism.io/) is a nice little service [I talked about last month]({{ site.baseurl }}{% post_url 2018-06-01-exercism-driven-learning %}).
-It is great to learn new languages, or improve your skills, but it isn’t perfect.
+It is great to learn new languages or improve your skills, but it isn’t perfect.
 I wished it had submission validations.
-So lets build one.
+So let's build one.

 I imagine a continuous deployment style workflow.
 A user would fetch a problem, write the solution, and commit it to GitHub.
 This would trigger tests, and allow to merge pull requests if the tests pass.
 Once merged into master, the pipeline would submit the solution.
-Users would then be allowing to fetch the next problem.
+Users would then be allowed to fetch the next problem.
 The process would repeat until all exercises are completed.

-The first obvious challenge to tackle is Exercism’s multi language support.
+The first obvious challenge to tackle is Exercism’s multi-language support.
 Exercism supports over 30 languages.
-Each have their own way to build, and test their exercises.
+Each has its own way to build, and test their exercises.

-Docker seem to be the perfect solution to this problem.
+Docker seems to be the perfect solution to this problem.
 Each language would have its own image to run the tests.
 For example, the following `Dockerfile` would test Rust exercises.

 ```dockerfile
 FROM rust